rohanburger/digital_portfolio_18-10-2025/README.md

  - <img width="1811" height="566" alt="image" src="https://github.com/user-attachments/assets/512ae7c0-73bd-4d84-aecc-c6042558543a" />

 ### Reflection
- - **Situation:** The documetation for the Workplace Etiguette was provided to us via Blackboard.
+ - **Situation:** The documetation for the Workplace Etiquette was provided to us via Blackboard.
  - **Task:** I was tasked with reading throuhg the documentation for Workplace Etiquette and complete the quiz, the purpose of workplace etiquette is to teach workers how to act in situations and to remain professional at all times.
  - **Action:** I read through the documentation , to ensure I understood the purpose of Workplace Etiquette and to be able to complete the quiz.